neonevm/neon-evm.docs/docs/governance/governance_ui.md

 The Neon Governance application is an open source service designed to provide a convenient form for submitting proposals to improve Neon EVM and for voting on acceptance of these proposals.

-Any user of Neon EVM can submit proposals to improve the Neon EVM governance, but only stakeholders can make final decisions whether to implement these proposals or not.
-Submission of proposals and voting for them are performed using the Neon Governance application.
+Any Neon user can submit a proposal to improve the Neon EVM governance, but only stakeholders can make the final decision on whether to implement this proposal or not.
+Submission of proposals and voting for them are carried out using the Neon Governance application.

 ## Proposal submission procedure